 This error was reported by several users and seems to be very specific to some settings.
 The error is apparently due to an issue with how Aperture refreshes its references to the saved files.

 The error should not happen anymore in version 3.0, as long as the option 'Import saved image' is checked in the Preferences for the Plugin.
 If you are using a version of the Plugin older than 3.0, you can upgrade for free to the latest version by downloading it.

 The Photomatix HDR Plugin for Apple Aperture offers the following features:

 The standalone Photomatix Pro offers all above features.
-It also offers Selective Deghosting, thumbnails of custom presets, Loupe preview, read/write support of 32-bit HDR image format, and Batch Processing.
-These features, and a few others, are missing in the current version of the Photomatix Plug-in for Aperture.
+It also offers Selective Deghosting, Batch Processing, Tone Balancer and Fusion/Interior rendering methods, and a Brush Tool, among other features.
+These features are missing in the current version of the Photomatix Plugin for Aperture.

 When you process your RAW files directly in the standalone Photomatix Pro, you leave the task to convert the RAW files to Photomatix.
 RAW conversion is a complex task.
 It involves color conversion from camera to output space among other things, and each RAW converter has its own "secret" recipe to perform the color conversion.
 Photomatix does not know how Aperture perform its color conversion, so it can't do the same as Aperture.

 If you want to compare results from the standalone Photomatix Pro and the plugin for Aperture, you will have to use the same files as input to HDR tone mapping, which are the TIFF (or PSD) versions exported by Aperture.
 The Photomatix FAQ has more details about this workflow.